 - Sugar/Artificial Sweeteners

-High intake of refined sugars may lead to increased dopamine production.
-Chronic overconsumption of sugar should be watched out.
-However, short-term consumption of sugar does not seem to influence ADHD symptoms in most of the individuals.
+A high intake of refined sugars may lead to increased dopamine production.
+Chronic overconsumption of sugar should be watched out for.
+However, short-term consumption of sugar does not seem to influence ADHD symptoms in most individuals.
 Limiting the intake of sugar is always a healthy choice for everyone, whether suffering from ADHD or not.